Tests and Results

 Test Results

-The results of blood and urine tests are usually available after 16:00, at least five working days after the specimen was taken.
+The results of blood and urine tests are usually available at least five working days after the specimen was taken.
+Some test results will also be available via the NHS App.

 Please note that many tests do take longer.
-The reception are able to advise you of the result of most of your tests once received from the hospital but it is the doctor’s responsibility to ensure all your tests are reported and it is our policy to advise you of any significant abnormal results.
+Our reception team are able to advise on the result of most tests once received, but it is the doctor’s responsibility to ensure all your tests are reported, and it is our policy to advise you of any significant abnormal results.

 Test results